shlomo-b/homeProd-K3s/README.md

 ## Overview

 This project implements a production-ready Kubernetes environment using K3s (lightweight Kubernetes) with 1 master and 3 worker nodes.
 It leverages GitOps principles with ArgoCD for deployment and configuration management, and includes a comprehensive monitoring stack.
+This is an actively maintained project that will continue to evolve with new features, improvements, and best practices over time.
 ## Architecture

 - **K3s Cluster**: Lightweight Kubernetes with 1 master and 3 worker nodes